On $L^\infty$ stability for wave propagation and for linear inverse problems: Acknowledgements

 \section{Acknowledgements}

 We are happy to thank Fabio Nicola for useful discussions on specific examples for the wave equation.
-Co-funded by the European Union (ERC, SAMPDE, 101041040).
+Co-funded by the European Union (ERC, SAMPDE, 101041040 and Next Generation EU, Missione 4 Componente 1 CUP D53D23005770006).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 This material is based upon work supported by the Air Force Office of Scientific Research under award numbers FA8655-20-1-7027 and FA8655-23-1-7083.
-Co-funded by the EU – Next Generation EU.
 The research was supported in part by the MIUR Excellence Department Project awarded to Dipartimento di Matematica, Università di Genova, CUP D33C23001110001.
 GSA is a member of the ``Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni'', of the ``Istituto Nazionale di Alta Matematica''.